 On average, children suffer from six to eight colds every year.
-These illnesses, caused by viruses, spread when germs get on toys, doorknobs or other surfaces from dirty hands, coughs or sneezes.
-Frequent handwashing, avoiding people who are sick, and coughing properly into your sleeve can help prevent the spread of colds.
-However, children are still likely to get sick because their immune system isn’t as well developed as adults’ systems.
+Colds are caused by viruses, which can spread through the air or when germs get on toys or other surfaces from dirty hands, coughs or sneezes.
+Frequent handwashing, avoiding people who are sick and coughing properly into your sleeve can help prevent the spread of colds.
+However, children are still likely to get sick because their immune systems aren't as well developed as adults' systems.

-Because antibiotics are not effective for illnesses caused by viruses, you might be tempted to give your child over-the-counter cold medicines to help them stop coughing or to clear up a stuffy nose.
-However, these medicines are not designed for young children and could have negative effects.
+Because antibiotics are ineffective for illnesses caused by viruses, you might be tempted to give your young child over-the-counter cold medicines to help them stop coughing or to clear up a stuffy nose.
+However, these medicines are not designed for babies or toddlers and could have negative effects.

-Over-the-counter cough and cold medicine is not recommended for children ages 4 and under – and only under the direction of a physician for children between the ages of 4 and 6.
+Over-the-counter cough and cold medicines are not recommended for children ages 4 and under – and should only be used under the direction of a physician for children between the ages of 4 and 6.
 For children under 6 years of age, over-the-counter cough and cold medicines may have more risks than benefits.

 You should also avoid giving your child aspirin, which can have dangerous side effects in children.
 Other fever reducers that may be used to keep your child comfortable include acetaminophen or ibuprofen (for children over 6 months of age).
 Check with your pediatrician for the correct dose for your child.